Energy Bars with Protein for Satiety

 Looking for a simple bar with just a few ingredients?
 And less added sugar?
 Check these out:

-- Lara Bars (the Original Fruit & Nut Food Bar) – many, but not all, of the Lara bars consists of just fruit and nuts.
+- Lara Bars (the Original Fruit & Nut Food Bar) – many, but not all, of the Lara bars consists of only fruit and nuts.
 I like the simplicity of that – and soooo many flavors.
 For example, their Cashew Cookie (one of my favs) consists of just cashews and nuts squished up together.
-While there is some texture to the bars, you can’t see whole pieces.
+The Ginger cookies are great, too.
+While there is some texture to the bars, you can’t see whole nut pieces.
 Gluten-free, dairy-free, and soy-free…around 200 calories with 4-6g protein and about 3-4g fiber.
 You can feel good about these bars because they contain real food.

 Bars with More Texture